What is Familial Hypercholesterolemia (FH)?

 Lack of diagnosis is still the number one barrier to care.
 Only 10% of people born with familial hypercholesterolemia (FH) ever learn why their family is riddled with cardiovascular disease and what their own high cholesterol reflects in terms of risk to themselves or their children.

-We are so proud of and thankful for our community members who have stepped up to become FH advocates, volunteer their time, and share their personal journey in service of the mission of the FH Foundation.
+We are so proud of and thankful for our community members who have stepped up to become FH advocates, volunteer their time, and share their personal journey in service of the mission of the Family Heart Foundation.
 Together, we are telling the story of the toll FH has taken on families for generations and we are sharing a vision of what is possible – FH can be a story of hope.

 Founder and CEO